erkie/ApiModel/README.md

 ## Getting started

-The key part is to implmenet the `ApiTransformable` protocol.
+The key part is to implement the `ApiTransformable` protocol.

 ```swift
 import RealmSwift